TosbackCgusBridge-Bot/CGUs-versions/Otalliance/Privacy Policy.md

 3.  **Easily read by recipients of all ages and on all devices.**

 Mon, Jul 14, 2014 US Senate to Hold Hearing On Botnets The Senate Crime and Terrorism Subcommittee, Chaired by Senator White House and ranking Member Graham have called for this hearing to review progress and efforts to combat botnets.
 Join OTA Executive Director Craig Spiezle, and witnesses from Microsoft, Symantec, the FBI and DOJ discussing efforts to stomp out botnets and the importance of data sharing and multi-stakeholder efforts.
-Fri, Jul 11, 2014 IoT Privacy Tech Working Group Formed OTA joins TRUSTe, CDT and FPF forming multi-Stakeholder IoT privacy tech working group as to help enhance consumer privacy in Internet of Things.
-Group callls for IoT &.
-Privacy Experts to Submit Interest for Participation.
 Resources

 *   Advertising Integrity &.
 Fraud
 *   Data Breach &.
 Protection